DGAM-PR/meta-iot2050-DGAM-PR/README-DGAM-PR.md

 On your PC, download the firmware update tool and package from Siemens, then copy them to a USB Stick:

 - A USB Stick only containing these files, not the same stick as the USB Stick you use to install service-stick siemens Indistrtial OS to eMMC.
-- Make sure to copy both the .deb and the .tar.xz from either your siemens download or your KAS buikd/tmp/deplpy/iot2050/ directory (this one is perfered as it fits the image you will eventually run)
+- Make sure to copy both the .deb and the .tar.xz from either your siemens download or your KAS build/tmp/deplpy/iot2050/ directory (this one is perfered as it fits the image you will eventually run)
+  - Use the following standard example build to get the latest firmware files: `./kas-container build ./kas-iot2050-example.yml`

 ---